tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-04-13-after-peacetime.md

 In a regular year you might get hungry for new work 4 or 5 times[^exp].

-[^exp]: This number will likely decrease the longer you're at it and the more you build up in your cash reserves.
+[^exp]: In theory this number will decrease the longer you're at it and the more you build up in your cash reserves.

 ## Hunting for work

 Every time your work slows down as an indie you get hungry.
 Even though I've been lucky enough to build up some reserves I feel the bite of negative cash flow very keenly.
 In short - I get hungry and go hunting.

-For paycheck types - hunting for work is typically a discrete event.
+*For paycheck types* - hunting for work is typically a discrete event.
 You're either looking for a job or you're not.
 And those events are typically spaced out 12-24 months at a time.
 It's a time of crisis for paycheck types because it's all or nothing - when you're out of work your income is zero.

-For indies - hunting for work is an "always on" activity.
+*For indies* - hunting for work is an "always on" activity.
 You're often working for clients but not at full capacity and a typical gig lasts months not years so you're always rolling off some client project and rolling onto another.

 This is where the peacetime/wartime analogy starts to break down.
 For companies and paycheck types you can more safely operate in "modes" like times of peace and times of war.
 Indies are hired guns where hunting is the only business we know and we've learned to be at peace with living on the hunt.